 - And celeb writing.

-They also have a blog where they help freelance writers with everything from getting more clients, writing quality posts, and asking for referrals from existing clients.
+And if you’re a busy freelance writer with many clients, this job site is perfect since they’ll let you know 24 to 48 hours after you’ve applied if you’re approved.
+They also have a blog where they help freelance writers with everything from getting more clients, writing articles, and asking for referrals from existing clients.
 So if you’re new in the freelance writing industry, Blogging Pro is super helpful.

 But Contently isn’t a website for beginner freelancers since they’re looking for an in-depth writing portfolio.
 But once you’ve got a few gigs under your belt, feel free to give Contently a try.